zhyliu00/zhyliu00.github.io/_pages/about.md

 <span class='anchor' id='honors-and-awards'></span>

 # 🎖 Honors and Awards
+- National Scholarship, The Ministry of Education of China.
+2024
 - KDD Student Travel Award, 2024
 - National Scholarship, The Ministry of Education of China.
 2019
 - Tanglixin Scholarship, 2019